|Oracle® Database Installation Guide

 If you are using the same disk for more than one type of file, then add the disk space requirements for each type to determine the total disk space requirement.

-Note the names of the root device directories for the disks that you identified.
+Note the names of the disks that you identified.

-Enter commands similar to the following to create the recommended subdirectories in each of the root device directories:
+Enter commands similar to the following to create the recommended directories on each of these disks.

 Database file directory